shiveshc/CRF_Cell_ID/Readme.md

 # Building data-driven atlas from annotated data

 A key component for achieving high accuracy in cell identity annotation tasks is building data-driven atlases.
 Such data-driven atlases capture the statistics of positional relationships observed in real experimental data.
 In comparison static atlases such as OpenWorm atlas provide only one snapshot of cell locations and their positional relationships.

+## 1. `CRF_Cell_ID` data-driven atlases
 Data driven atlases built in `CRF_Cell_ID` framework are significantly different than data-driven atlases built by registration based methods in several ways -

 1. While most previous methods build a positional atlas that capture statistics of absolute positions of cells (mean, covariance), in contrast `CRF_Cell_ID` builds positional relationship atlases i.e. AVAL is to anterior to RIS 99% of times in annotated data where as AVAL is anterior to RMDVL only 40% of times in annotated data.
 In `CRF_Cell_ID`, such atlases are build for several pairwise positional relationships.